Steward of the ACH Network

-NACHA’s self-regulatory structure, as well as its leadership and engagement of wide-ranging Network participants, has helped make the Network both ubiquitous and highly secure.
-NACHA administers and facilitates private-sector operating rules for ACH payments, which define the roles and responsibilities of financial institutions and other ACH Network participants.
+NACHA’s self-regulatory work through the NACHA Operating Rules, as well as its leadership and engagement of wide-ranging Network participants, has helped make the Network ubiquitous, while still evolving its capabilities over time.
+NACHA administers and facilitates private-sector operating rules for ACH payments, which define the roles and responsibilities of ACH Network participants.

-As a not-for-profit association, NACHA also represents more than 10,000 financial institutions via 13 Regional Payments Associations and Direct Membership.
-Through the Payments Innovation Alliance, accreditation programs, conferences and educational offerings, NACHA unites payments systems stakeholders, fostering dialogue and strengthening the ACH Network together.
+As a not-for-profit association, the organization works with others to support and bring the payments industry together in a variety of ways.
+Through the Payments Innovation Alliance, accreditation programs, conferences and educational offerings, NACHA unites payments systems stakeholders, fostering dialogue and encouraging the use and evolution of electronic payments.

 As the ACH Network administrator, NACHA is responsible for three areas:

-ACH Network development: We unite payments systems stakeholders through the Payments Innovation Alliance, opt-in programs and strategic initiatives that pursue innovative uses of the Network.
-Our goal is that every organization with an interest in electronic payments has the opportunity to engage in dialogue and education surrounding the ACH Network, which in turn strengthens that Network.
+- ACH Network Development: We unite payments systems stakeholders through the Payments Innovation Alliance, strategic initiatives and opt-in programs that pursue innovative uses of the Network.
+Our goal is for every organization with an interest in electronic payments to have the opportunity to engage in dialogue and education surrounding the ACH Network, which in turn strengthens that Network.

-This Network maintenance allows billions of Direct Deposit and Direct Payment transactions to be sent via ACH, giving consumers and businesses continued confidence in making account-to-account transfers.
+The Network allows billions of Direct Deposit and Direct Payment transactions to be sent via ACH, giving consumers and businesses continued confidence in making account-to-account transfers.

-Education and accreditation: Together with Regional Payments Associations, we help industry professionals expand their knowledge, benefitting the individual as well as his or her company.
-NACHA’s national-level training complements training offered by RPAs.
+- Education and Accreditation: Together with Regional Payments Associations (RPAs), we help industry professionals expand their knowledge, benefiting the individual as well as his or her company.
+NACHA’s national-level education and accreditation complements training offered by RPAs.

-NACHA’s role as an industry trade organization allows us to work both with and for you, preserving a secure ACH Network while simultaneously taking your voice into account.
+NACHA’s role as a not-for-profit association allows us to work both with and for you, preserving a secure ACH Network while simultaneously taking your voice into account.